nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br>
 <br>
 <ol>
-    <li> Select the desired profile picture and drag it onto the space reserved for patient profile picture in ClinCal. </li>
+    <li> Select your desired profile picture and drag it onto the space reserved for patient profile picture in ClinCal. </li>
-    <li> Release mouse button and patient's profile picture would be updated with your desired picture! </li>
+    <li> Release the mouse button and your patient's profile picture would be updated with the desired picture. </li>
 </ol>
 </div>

 #### 3.2.3 Editing a patient: `edit`

-Edits an existing patient in the patient database.
+You can edit an existing patient in the patient database.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [i/NRIC] [a/ADDRESS] [e/EMAIL] [s/SEX] [b/BLOOD_TYPE] [ct/COLOR_TAG] [g/ALLERGY]…`